 The largest button is the Launch Print for Trial button.
 It will start the process of PfT loading and analysing the emails that are selected when you click the menu and button and opening the main PfT form.
 The button shows the number of emails currently selected – the number that PfT will process.

 If you only want to process a single email, or if you have already selected the multiple emails you want to process then clicking the Launch button will get you going.
 You may need to move to a different folder if you have assembled the relevant emails there.
-If you need help finding the relevant emails then Outlook’s Search feature is what you need.
+If you need help finding the relevant emails then Outlook’s Search feature will help you.
 You can type your query straight into Outlook’s search box or you can click the PfT Menu’s Find Relevant Emails button.
 This opens PfT‘s Search Query Builder, a form that lets you enter your search terms, i.e. defining what you are looking for.
 This may be a single email address or an email domain (so you get the emails of multiple people from the same organisation.
 If your search is a little more complex, say you want to include emails from two or three different people then the form will help you construct the query in the correct way.
 See http://printfortrial.com/search-assistant/.

 Clicking the Send Feedback button will prepare an email addressed to support at Greenhill Software, the makers of PfT, for you to send your comments, questions and suggestions.
 PfT‘s log file will be set as an attachment to the email.
 You can open it if you want to see what information is in it.